MENU

 diastasis recti Singapore

 Most women will have a small separation of a few centimetres after pregnancy.
-In about half of women, the condition heals on its own within 6 weeks.
-However, if there’s a gap in your midline and your bulge is visible then it may make it harder for you to regain your ‘tummy tone’ and return to normal physical activity.
+In about half of women, the condition heals within 6 weeks.
+However, if a gap in your midline and your bulge is visible, it may make it harder for you to regain your ‘tummy tone’ and return to normal physical activity.

-Diastasis recti ‘mummy tummy’ should not be dismissed as a mere vanity.
-It can also have serious health consequences as it affects core function and stability causing back pain, incontinence and core weakness.
-For athletes, it can affect your biomechanical balance leading to an increased risk of injuries.
+Diastasis recti, or ‘mummy tummy’ as it’s sometimes referred to, should not be dismissed as vanity.
+It can also have serious health consequences, affecting core function and stability and causing back pain, incontinence and core weakness.
+For athletes, it can affect their biomechanical balance, leading to an increased risk of injuries.

 Returning Safely to Physical Activities with Postnatal Diastasis Recti Treatment

 Returning to exercise too soon or doing exercises incorrectly can sometimes cause more harm than good.
-If you have abdominal separation and are unable to control your stomach muscles, the abdominal pressure from physical activities and exercise can cause your tummy to bulge (no sit ups allowed!) and worsen the issue.
+If you have abdominal separation and cannot control your stomach muscles, the abdominal pressure from physical activities and exercise can cause your tummy to bulge (so no sit-ups are allowed!) and worsen the issue.

 When it comes to running or other activities, this may translate to increased back pain, hip or knee conditions, or other symptoms that impact performance.
 This can lead to an increased risk of a sports injury.
 In addition, with weakness, coordinating the pelvic floor muscles, movement and breathing are all affected.

-Working with a postnatal Pilates instructor or experienced diastasis recti personal trainer can help to determine which exercises are most suitable for you.
-If you’re suffering from pain, manual therapy to re-establish movement patterns through physiotherapy and Pilates can be effective to help you get back to your pre-childbirth activities like running.
-Furthermore, adjunctive therapies such as INDIBA can help improve tension in the linea alba to increase muscle capacity and to break down any residual scar tissue.
+Working with a postnatal Pilates instructor or experienced diastasis recti personal trainer can help you determine which exercises are most suitable for you.
+If you’re suffering from pain, manual therapy to re-establish movement patterns through physiotherapy and Pilates can be effective in helping you get back to your pre-childbirth activities like running.
+Furthermore, adjunctive therapies such as INDIBA can help improve tension in the linea alba to increase muscle capacity and break down residual scar tissue.

 Physiotherapy Diastasis Recti